 The created database is shared among network participants in a transparent manner, whereby everyone can access its contents.
 Management of the database is done autonomously using peer-to-peer networks and a time stamping server.
 Each block in a blockchain is arranged in such a way that it references the content of the previous block.

 The blocks that form a blockchain hold batches of transactions approved by participants in a network.
 Each block comes with a cryptographic hash of a previous block in the chain.
-Read more about what is blockchain.

 Evolution of Blockchain: Phase 1- Transactions